| Fishing boats at sunset |

 noticed a sign that someone had built in the sand.
 It said: Dream

-than one tourist is confused on the concept of where Cancun is
+than one tourist is confused about where Cancun is

 located.